 He began playing tenor saxophone at age 11 without any prior formal training in music, and within a few years was awarded his school's music scholarship, which he used to purchase a soprano saxophone.
 He was active in school ensembles of various kinds, including pit orchestras for musicals, and became very interested in jazz.
-Initially inspired by swing legends of the genre such as Glen Miller's and Count Basie's big bands, and tenor saxophonist Coleman Hawkins, Huw's interest gradually expanded to include the innovators of jazz as an art music, including John Coltrane, Thelonious Monk and Ornate Coleman among others.
-During the last few years of his pre-university education, he was a leading figure in the regional schools' musical community, as a member and soloist of ensembles and a student-organized jazz quartet.
+Initially inspired by legends of the swing genre such as Glen Miller's and Count Basie's big bands, and tenor saxophonist Coleman Hawkins, Huw's interest gradually expanded to include the innovators of jazz as an art music, including Thelonious Monk, Miles Davis, John Coltrane and Ornette Coleman among others.
+During the last few years of his pre-university education, he was a leading figure in the regional schools' musical community, as a member and soloist of ensembles of various styles and a student-organized jazz quartet.

 Huw finished his formal musical training as a saxophonist in 2000 at Leeds College of Music, an institute known for it's affiliations with jazz but which also furnished experiences with Latin American percussion and Hindustani classical music.
 By this time, he already had two years of experience teaching clarinet to children, as a tutor for the East Leeds Music Centre.
 He also taught private lessons in music theory and composition.
 After several summers involved in self-sustaining street performance tours on the West coast of France during university holidays, and being a speaker of French, Huw decided to move to Paris.
-There he turned his focus to the clarinet, which he had begun playing to become a member of the LCM's Duke Ellington Repertory Orchestra.
-During this time he also studied with soprano saxophonist and jazz innovator Steve Lacy., who had had a big influence on his approach to both music and improvisation.
+There he shifted his focus to the clarinet, which he had begun playing to become a member of the LCM's Duke Ellington Repertory Orchestra.
+During this time he studied with soprano saxophonist and jazz innovator Steve Lacy., who had had a big influence on his approach to both music and improvisation.
 Paris also provided valuable experiences playing in reggae and soka bands, and opportunities to listen to and mingle with well-known American expatriate and French jazz musicians.
 He appeared with performance art ensemble Urban Sax for a few of their live shows too.

-He has also expanded his educational activities beyond private lessons on saxophone and clarinet to include improvisation on any instrument, and has devised the workshop/composition Music for Humans, which gives the untrained musician a chance to experience the joy of communal music-making, and also opens up new doors for experienced musicians.
+In recent years, Huw has expanded his educational activities beyond private lessons on saxophone, clarinet and ukulele to include improvisation on any instrument, and has devised the workshop/composition Music for Humans, which gives untrained players a chance to experience the joy of communal music-making, and also opens up new doors for experienced musicians.

-Huw's plans for the future include expanding the scope of his educational activities and bringing his personal understanding of music as it is today to a wider audience, particularly through the use of the contrabass clarinet.
+Huw's plans for the future include expanding the scope of his educational activities and bringing his personal understanding of the musical tradition as it stands today to a wider audience, particularly through the use of the contrabass clarinet.